Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Introduction

 \section{Introduction}

-The Federal Motor Carrier Safety Administration (FMCSA) has implemented regulations to decrease fatigue-related safety hazards for truck drivers by restricting the consecutive and total daily driving hours permissible for truck operators.
+The Federal Motor Carrier Safety Administration (FMCSA) has implemented regulations to reduce fatigue-related safety hazards for truck drivers by restricting the consecutive and total daily driving hours permitted for truck operators.
 Despite these efforts, truck drivers still spend considerable time searching for safe parking locations beyond their limited legal working hours \cite{boris2018}.
 This phenomenon highlights the persistent issue of inadequate truck parking facilities, contributing to unauthorized parking behaviors and breaches of parking regulations \cite{fhwa2015}.

-The literature identifies increasing truck drivers' accessibility to real-time parking usage information \cite{smith2005} and drivers' perceptual interpretations \cite{gates2012, maze2010} as major factors influencing these parking challenges.
-According to the survey studies in the region \cite{maasto2018}, members of the Mid-America Association of State Transportation Officials (MAASTO) from eight states, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Ohio, and Wisconsin, have collaborated to construct a real-time, multi-state Truck Parking Information Management System (TPIMS) to feed more practical truck parking information for truck drivers \cite{maasto2016, moore2018}.
-TPIMS, fully operating since January 4th, 2019, provides real-time parking usage information to truck drivers through dynamic message signs, smartphone applications, traveler information websites (e.g., 511 traveler information), and other forms.
+The literature identifies increasing truck drivers' accessibility to real-time parking usage information \cite{smith2005} and drivers' perceptual interpretations \cite{gates2012, maze2010} as major factors influencing such parking challenges.
+Along with the survey studies in the region \cite{maasto2018}, members of the Mid-America Association of State Transportation Officials (MAASTO) from eight states, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Ohio, and Wisconsin, have collaborated to build a real-time multistate Truck Parking Information Management System (TPIMS) to provide more practical truck parking information to truck drivers \cite{maasto2016, moore2018}.
+TPIMS, fully operational since January 4, 2019, provides real-time parking usage information to truck drivers through dynamic message signs, smartphone applications, traveler information websites (e.g. 511 traveler information) and other forms.